awsdocs/amazon-transcribe-developer-guide/doc_source/vocabulary-med.md

 For best results, create separate small custom vocabularies that each help transcribe a specific audio recording\.
 You receive greater improvements in transcription accuracy than if you created one large custom vocabulary to use with all of your recordings\.

 By default, you can have up to 100 custom vocabularies in your AWS account\.
 A custom vocabulary can't exceed 50 KB in size\.
-For information on requesting an increase to the number of custom vocabularies that you can have in your account, see [AWS service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html)\.
+For information on requesting an increase to the number of custom vocabularies that you can have in your AWS account, see [AWS service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html)\.

 Custom vocabularies are available in US English \(en\-US\)\.